-Although spring has just arrived, flood waters have already carved a destructive path through Iowa and Nebraska communities, leaving many in recovery mode.
-While the road to community restoration can be long and hard, federal and state disaster relief programs provide an opportunity to expedite the process.
+Spring is here, and so too is flood season.
+Last spring’s flooding was a harsh reminder of the kind of damage that disasters can inflict on a community.
+While the road to restoration can be long and hard, federal and state disaster relief programs provide an opportunity to expedite the process.
 To receive the maximum funding available, communities must work to track and document all losses accrued during a disaster; a process that can be tedious and a bit overwhelming.

-To help you begin the process, here are some of our top tips for tracking disaster losses during and after a flood event.
+To help you begin the process, here are some of our top tips for tracking disaster losses before, during, and after a flood event.

 Declare a State of Emergency